Aymeric Laporte injury: Even Man City can't afford to lose their best centre-back | Goal.com

 Aguero has now scored from his seven shots on target in the Premier League going back to last season’s win over Leicester City - although he can be grateful for VAR overruling his penalty miss against West Ham on the opening day of the season.

-His final impact was to set up Bernardo Silva for a fourth, five seconds after the Portuguese forward had come on to the pitch.
+His final impact was to set up Bernardo Silva for a fourth, 17 seconds after the Portuguese forward had come on to the pitch.

 In the end, it was another routine win for City.
 The coming weeks will be anything but, if Laporte's injury is as serious as now feared.